 In January 2016, the Center for Medicare and Medicaid Services (CMS) implemented reforms to the hospice payment system that represented the first changes to the payment structure since its inception in 1983.
 Formerly, the Routine Home Care (RHC) level of care - nationally representing 94% of all Medicare hospice days - was paid at a single, uniform daily rate.
 As a result of the reforms, Medicare now pays two per diem rates for RHC.
-A higher reimbursement rate is paid for the first sixty days of a hospice episode, which nationally is \$195 and \$193 per day at December 31, 2019 and 2018, respectively.
-For days beyond the sixtieth day, the per diem drops to a lower rate, which nationally is \$154 and \$151 per day at December 31, 2019 and 2018, respectively.
-A service intensity add-on is available at an hourly rate, which nationally is \$58 and \$40 per hour at December 31, 2019 and 2018, respectively, for any visit by a registered nurse or social worker during the last seven days of life.
+A higher reimbursement rate is paid for the first sixty days of a hospice episode, which nationally is \$199 and \$195 per day at December 31, 2020 and 2019, respectively.
+For days beyond the sixtieth day, the per diem drops to a lower rate, which nationally is \$157 and \$154 per day at December 31, 2020 and 2019, respectively.
+A service intensity add-on is available at an hourly rate, which nationally is \$60 and \$58 per hour at December 31, 2020 and 2019, respectively, for any visit by a registered nurse or social worker during the last seven days of life.
 The maximum billing for the service intensity add-on is four hours per day, and these payment rates are adjusted for geographic variation across markets and Hospice's various RHC rates are up to 11% lower than the national rates.

 Hospice organizations are subject to two specific payment limit caps under the Medicare hospice benefit.
 One limit relates to the Medicare inpatient care days that exceed 20% of the total Medicare days of hospice care provided for the year.
-The Organization did not exceed the 20% cap related to inpatient days in 2019 or 2018.
+The Organization did not exceed the 20% cap related to inpatient days in 2020 or 2019.
 The second limit relates to an aggregate Medicare reimbursement cap calculated by the Medicare fiscal intermediary.
-The Organization did not exceed the Years ended December 31, 2019 and 2018.
+The Organization did not exceed the Medicare cap for the years ended December 31, 2020 and 2019.

 Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payers, and others for services rendered, including estimated retroactive adjustments under reimbursement agreements with third-party payers.
 The Organization recognizes revenue based on the day when services are performed, episodically, or on a per visit basis for patients in an amount that reflects the consideration the Organization expects to be entitled to receive in exchange for those services.
-Approximately 93% and 92% of the Organization's net patient service revenue came from Medicare reimbursement for the years ended December 31, 2019 and 2018, respectively.
+Approximately 94% and 93% of the Organization's net patient service revenue came from Medicare reimbursement for the years ended December 31, 2020 and 2019, respectively.
 A significant reduction in this level of support may have a material effect on the Organization's programs and activities.